JBorrow/scrunner/README.md

 The frontmatter should be valid JSON (i.e. it must not have trailing commas).

-This script should then produce two sets of figures.
+This script should then produce two sets of figures (listed in "outputs"), and two additional outputs ("parameters.txt" and "config.txt").
 The first, a single figure, called `stellar_density_image.png` (or other given file extension, decided at runtime), and a series of figures called `stellar_density_image_individual_0.png` up to a number determined at run time.
+If "capture_stdout" is `True`, then the standard output of this script will be captured and displayed at the top of the webpage.
+It is suggested that the script prints valid HTML.

 Within the script, the `ScriptArgumentParser` must be used, as
 follows: